25 Types Of Pesto To Try Before You Die

 #4: Pesto Calabrese

-Hailing from Calabria in southwest Italy, this pesto features chilli flakes and ricotta in place of the more traditional Parmesan and Pecorino.
+Hailing from Calabria in southwest Italy, this pesto uses chilli flakes and ricotta instead of the more traditional Parmesan and Pecorino.

 #5: Linosa Pesto

-The inhabitants of the tiny Italian island, Linosa, prefer a cheese-free sauce and include lots of tomatoes to produce a sauce that is exceptionally summery and refreshing.
+The inhabitants of the tiny Italian island of Linosa prefer a cheese-free sauce that includes lots of tomatoes, producing an exceptionally summery and refreshing sauce.

 #6: Citrus Pesto

-Known as pesto agli agrumi in Sicily, citrus pesto features lashings of orange and lemon juice for an unmistakable citrus hit.
+Known as "pesto agli agrumi" in Sicily, citrus pesto features plenty of orange and lemon juice for an unmistakable citrus hit.

 #7: Poor Man’s Pesto

-Pesto povero is a style of pesto that doesn't contain any expensive cheese but is bulked out with plenty of affordable and plentiful fresh herbs.
+Pesto povero is a style of pesto that doesn't contain expensive cheeses but does contain plenty of affordable and plentiful fresh herbs.

 #8: Pesto Cetarese

-This exceptionally rich sauce hails from the Amalfi Coast and features anchovies, capers, and Colatura di Alici, which is Italy's answer to Asian fish sauce.
+This exceptionally rich sauce hails from the Amalfi Coast and features anchovies, capers, and Colatura di Alici, Italy's answer to Asian fish sauce.

 #9: Pesto Pantesco

-On the volcanic, windswept island of Pantelleria, cooks add capers, tomatoes, and almonds to their local pesto.
+On Pantelleria's volcanic, windswept island, cooks add capers, tomatoes, and almonds to their local pesto.

 #10: Pesto Modenese